celestialsbeings/Arduino-High-Data-Samples/README.md

 ![Circuit](images/circuit.jpg)
 ## Components Used
+* Switch
 * ***MPU-6050*** for capturing acceleration and gyroscopic movement.
 * ***SD Card Module*** for saving data in a CSV file using Arduino.
 * ***4 FSR Sensors*** for recording a person's movement.
 * ***ATmega2560*** for reading and saving high sample rate data.
+* LCD 16x2 module with I2C controller.
+* Rotatory Encoder for input data to perform calculation.
+*  For power supply power bank module and 3.7v battery.
 ## Connections (ATmega2560 to Sensors)
 * SD Card Module 5V to Arduino 5V
 * SD Card Module GND to Arduino GND